FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 Registering to the VAT is mandatory for all associations or companies engaging in commercial activities (the selling of goods or services).
 See [registering instructions here](creation).
 Once an association is registered, it must:

 * File monthly (default) or quarterly (if allowed at creation) reports, stating the total amount of operations (in and out) subject to VAT.
-Reports must follow a [specific calendar](https://finances.belgium.be/fr/entreprises/tva/declaration/declaration-periodique#q4)
+Reports must follow a [specific calendar](https://finances.belgium.be/fr/entreprises/tva/declaration/declaration-periodique#q4).
+If no VAT operation has been done, a null report must be filed anyway

+* Reports are filed online (needs a belgian ID card and be a registered admin of the AISBL, or an accountant)

 * File yearly list of VAT clients the AISBL has sold goods or services to

-* Retain a VAT of 21% over all sold goods or services, and pay that amount quarterly to the finance administration
+* Retain a VAT of 21% over all sold goods or services in Belgium, and pay that amount quarterly to the finance administration

+* Inform of all the VAT paid in Belgium during the last quarter.
+Those will be reimbursed.

-* Apply [reverse charging](https://vatdesk.eu/en/eu-vat-news/reverse-charge-in-belgium/) when buying or selling goods or services from / to a body subject to VAT in another EU country
+* Apply [reverse charging](https://vatdesk.eu/en/eu-vat-news/reverse-charge-in-belgium/) when buying or selling goods or services from / to a body subject to VAT in another EU country.
+Warning, incorrect reverse charging will cause fines to be applied.

+* Inform of all reverse charges applied/received during the last quarter, together with the quarterly declaration (separate form)

 The finance ministry website provides [information in english](https://finance.belgium.be/en/enterprises/vat) or [in french (with more information)](https://finances.belgium.be/fr/entreprises/tva) over all the details of VAT declaration